plone/plone.recipe.squid/README.txt

 backends
     Specifies the backend or backends which will process the (uncached) requests.
-There are two ways to specify backends: using **hostname:backend server:backend port** or **backend server:backend
+The syntax for backends:

+    [<hostname>][/<path>]:<ip address>:<port>

-    port**.
-Using the first option allows you to do virtual hosting.
-If multiple backends are specified you have to use the full form including the (virtual) hostname.
+    The optional 'hostname' and 'path' allows you to do virtual hosting.
+    If multiple backends are specified then each backend must include either a hostname or path (or both) so that Squid can direct the matching request to the appropriate backend.
 Defaults to 127.0.0.1:8080.

 zope_vhm_map
     Defines a virtual host mapping for Zope servers.
 This is a list of